 This solution fits in the framework for false BS detection in TS 33.501 [7] Annex E.

-This solution enables the network to not only detect the existence of potential fake BSs but also estimate the location of the detected fake BSs.
+This solution enables the network to not only detect the existence of potential false BSs but also estimate the location of the detected false BSs.

-This solution can serve the purposes of both fake BS detection and enhancement of UE location estimate.
+This solution can serve the purposes of both false BS detection and enhancement of UE location estimate.

 This solution requires synchronization amongst gNBs.